Sigmund Freud - Life and Work | Dictionary

 Carl Wernicke (1848-1905)

 Psychiatry professor in Berlin, Breslau and Halle.
 He has discovered the language center from the brain.
-He is the author of a basic work about aphasia: Der apasische Symptomkomplex; Eine psychologische Studie auf anatomischer Basis (Aphasic syndrome; a psychological study based on anatomy), Breslau, 1874.
+He is the author of a basic work on aphasia: Der apasische Symptomkomplex; Eine psychologische Studie auf anatomischer Basis (Aphasic Syndrome; a Psychological Study Based on Anatomy), Breslau, 1874.

 Dumeng Bezzola (1868-1936)